pixelart/ansible-role-phpstorm/README.md

       roles:
         - pixelart.phpstorm

-After the playbook runs, PhpStorm will be installed, and an application launcher will be accessible via normal user accounts.
+After the playbook runs, PhpStorm will be installed, and an application and command line launcher will be accessible via normal user accounts.

 ## Code of Conduct